Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WindowFlags-Widget-v.rst

     :status: todo
     :value: 0x00000000
     :realname: Qt::WindowType::Widget
-    :digest: 7d9618e27234310009c8f3f58de16cf4
+    :digest: 35ebea344634fdbf3afed5f74b1a609a

-This is the default type for QWidget.
+This is the default type for `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_.
 Widgets of this type are child widgets if they have a parent, and independent windows if they have no parent.
 See also  and .